ITMIS-Git/EPH_Fingerprint/README.md

-### Evaluation of perceptual hash techniques for biometric fingerprint authentication
+# Evaluation of Perceptual Hash Techniques for Biometric Fingerprint Authentication

-# Fingerprint Image Enhancement, Thinning, and Minutiae Extraction Pipeline
+### Fingerprint Image Enhancement, Thinning, and Minutiae Extraction Pipeline

 This Jupyter notebook implements a pipeline for processing fingerprint images, including:
 - **Enhancement** of raw fingerprint images